Clintonosawe/portfolio-website/README.md

 # portfolio-website
 Personal Website Portfolio.
-Learn about some of the experience, expertise, and some fun exciting projects I'm up to.
+Learn about my experience, expertise, and some fun exciting projects I'm up to!